facebookresearch/home-robot/docs/calibration.md

   <link name="world"/>
 ```

+Just copy and paste that text into the file, and save.
+It should appear at the top level, inside the `<robot></robot>` tags.

 ### Search and Replace

-We don't assume ROS on the server side, so there's one other piece of cleanup.
+We don't assume ROS on the server side, so there's one other piece of cleanup: replacing all meshes in your new modified urdf `stretch_manip_mode.urdf` with relative paths, instead of using ROS package management to find them.

-To use locally you also need to replace this:
+Use search and replace in your favorite editor to replace:
 ```
 package://stretch_description
 ```